MaxVRAM/server-dev/mqtt/README.md

 Jul 15 11:40:19 raspberrypi systemd[1]: Started MQTT Temperature sensor.
 ```

+<br><br>

 Congratulations!
 You're now publishing the sensor data to your broker.
-Let's check Home Assistant to finish the setup.
+Let's configure an entity in Home Assistant to read the value.

+<br><br>

-## Setup Home Asistant Entity Using Node-RED
+### Setup Home Asistant Entity Using Node-RED

 1. **First check that HA is receiving the value by going back to "Supervisor" > "Mosquitto Broker" > "Log".**
 _You should see a log entry saying something like "New connection found from (IP) on port 1883."_